100 Notable alumni of

 -

-Herbert Alexander Simon was an American political scientist whose work also influenced the fields of computer science, economics, and cognitive psychology.
+Herbert Alexander Simon was an American scholar whose work influenced the fields of computer science, economics, and cognitive psychology.
 His primary research interest was decision-making within organizations and he is best known for the theories of "bounded rationality" and "satisficing".
-He received the Nobel Memorial Prize in Economic Sciences in 1978 and the Turing Award in computer science in 1975.
-His research was noted for its interdisciplinary nature and spanned across the fields of cognitive science, computer science, public administration, management, and political science.
+He and Allen Newell received the ACM Turing Award in 1975, and he received the Nobel Memorial Prize in Economic Sciences in 1978.
+His research was noted for its interdisciplinary nature, spanning the fields of cognitive science, computer science, public administration, management, and political science.
 He was at Carnegie Mellon University for most of his career, from 1949 to 2001, where he helped found the Carnegie Mellon School of Computer Science, one of the first such departments in the world.

 -